Watch this 2-minute video to see WHY the International Day of Hope matters!

 Join the Global Movement for Hope

-The International Day of Hope unites people worldwide in solidarity to share the science, stories, and strategies of Hope.
-It’s a day dedicated to empowering individuals and communities to activate hope in meaningful ways.
+The International Day of Hope unites people worldwide in solidarity to share Hope’s science, stories, and strategies.
+It’s a day dedicated to empowering individuals and communities to activate Hope meaningfully.
 How to start?

 First, we encourage you to measure your hope and sign up for the Five-Day Global Hope Challenge.